samulopez/foundryvtt-gmScreen/README.md

 Additionally, any screen you create as GM can be set to be shared with players, so you can provide them with a cheat sheet that is always readily available to them.
 Be sure you set the permissions correctly on the entities themselves before trying to share them with players on a screen!

+## Installation

+To install, search for "GM Screen" in your module browser inside Foundry VTT.

+Alternatively, you can manually install the module by following these steps:

+1. Inside Foundry, select the Game Modules tab in the Configuration and Setup menu.
+2. Click the Install Module button and enter the following URL: https://github.com/samulopez/foundryvtt-gmScreen/releases/latest/download/module.json

+3. Click Install and wait for installation to complete.

 ## Usage

 <video src="readme-img/tab-config-demo.mp4" alt="Tab Configuration Demo Video"></video>